BrightID/BrightID/README.md

 Brightside is a decentralized service that allows applications to verify that users are unique individuals.

 This is important to a variety of applications, including basic income, voting, membership, records and credential management, and charities.
----
+***
-<sub><sup>We're building this together!
-Join the conversation in http://tinyurl.com/decstack-projects-invite channel: https://hub.decstack.com/projects/channels/brightside-f2f</sup></sub>
+<sub>We're building this together!
+Join the conversation in http://tinyurl.com/decstack-projects-invite channel: https://hub.decstack.com/projects/channels/brightside-f2f</sub>
----
+***
 ## Components
 ### Interaction Client
 The Brightside interaction client runs on mobile devices and records face-to-face interactions.
 These interactions form the basis for establishing someone's uniqueness.